John Crosby (conductor): Achievements 1957 to 2000

 Crosby’s tenure as general director was the longest of any opera company director in the US.
 In addition, between 1957 and 2005, the company staged 135 operas, 11 of which were world premieres and 41 were American premieres.
 Among the commissioned works which Crosby presented as world premieres are Carlisle Floyd’s Wuthering Heights during the second season in 1958 and Tobias Picker’s Emmeline in 1996, while distinguished American premieres include six operas by Richard Strauss (beginning with Capriccio, also a part of the second season in 1958) and six operas by Hans Werner Henze between 1965 and 2000.

 Igor Stravinsky was to return to Santa Fe each summer until 1963 during which time he was given “an unmatched musical pulpit” with performances of six operas ranging from Oedipus Rex (1960) to Le Rossignol (1962 and 1963).

 Under Crosby’s tenure, several distinguished singers made significant appearances at The Santa Fe Opera.
 In the case of two singers, Kiri Te Kanawa (in 1971 as the "Countess", prior to beginning her international career later that year in England) and Bryn Terfel (in 1991), these were US debuts.
 Some singers, such as Samuel Ramey, who was a former apprentice, returned in Carmen in 1975; other American singers such as Jerry Hadley, Dawn Upshaw, Patricia Racette and Susan Graham and James Morris (another apprentice), appeared early in their careers and several return regularly.

 Crosby’s final appearance on the podium, while also serving as General Director, was on 24 August 2000, conducting the last night of Strauss’ Elektra.
 It was his 171st time conducting a Strauss opera and approximately his 567th time as conductor of the opera company.
 Upon retirement, Crosby was succeeded by Richard Gaddes, who had been involved with the company since the late 1960s, initially as artistic administrator.

 Retirement and awards

 Crosby retired to Palm Springs but continued to be involved with the opera company, conducting La traviata during the 2002 season.

 Over his career, Crosby’s involvement in the world of opera included the presidency of the Manhattan School of Music for a decade from 1976, and a four-year presidency of the opera organization, Opera America from 1976.

 In addition to five honorary doctorates, Crosby received the National Medal of Arts in 1991 and, in 1992, the German Order of Merit for services to German music.

-Crosby died in California on 15 December 2002 and was buried at the Santa Fe National Cemetery.
+Crosby died in California on 15 December 2002.